 - collects (more) data for training, if the training data are not available or the data are available but not sufficient for the training;

-- prepares and selects the training data, with consideration of the consumer provided candidate training data if any.
+- prepares and selects the required training data, with consideration of the consumer’s request provided candidate training data if any.
 The AI/ML training MnS producer may examine the consumer's provided candidate training data and select none, some or all of them for training.
-In addition, the AI/ML training MnS producer may select some other training data that are available;
+In addition, the AI/ML training MnS producer may select some other training data that are available in order to meet the consumer’s requirements for the MLentity training;

 - trains the AIMLEntity using the selected and prepared training data.